1962 Stokes Boulevard

 Manager: Toni Parker

 Martin Luther King, Jr. Branch, located in University Circle, serves a diverse community and plays a key role as a partner with various cultural and civic organizations.
 The branch has a large meeting room, a gallery, and a teen tech room.
 The branch offers free wifi and public computers with Internet access.
 Printing, copying, scanning, and faxing services are available for a fee.
 Free parking is available in a lot with an entrance located off Stokes Boulevard.

 Cleveland Public Library is in the process of holding an international design competition for a new Martin Luther King, Jr. Branch in the same neighborhood on Euclid Avenue.
 In February 2018, three design teams were named finalists; they presented their designs publicly on May 10.
 Read “Cleveland Public Library Unveils 3 Competing Proposals for New MLK Library in University Circle” to see the proposed designs.
 The winning design will be announced at a later date in May.

 The current branch located at 1962 Stokes Boulevard will remain open until the new branch is complete.

 History & Architecture

 This branch library is constructed of yellow brick with arched windows that allow natural light for the interior.
 A graceful arcade mirrors the windows’ shape and surrounds the building.
 There is a driveway on the north side of the building, a drive-up window, and a spacious parking lot.
 Antique gates were donated by former library trustee, Mrs. Robert H. Jamison.
 The second floor is a gallery.
-In 1970, the Cleveland Public Library Board resolved that an important aspect of the new branch would include a black studies center and an urban center featuring books and services related to urban issues.

 - The branch continues to house a collection of resources related to African-American history and the Civil Rights Movement, as well as a vibrant collection of urban fiction.